CraftAcademy/library-challenge/README.md

 As a costumer,
- in order to know when to return a book, i will like to receive an email with due date
+ in order to know when to return a book, i will like to see due date when we borrow

  Reference